Day 351 · Thursday, December 17

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 351, A Great Light.
+This is By God's Call — day 351, He Always Lives.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.